 Employers continue to offer retirement programs to employees, and over half (57%) agree or strongly agree (up from 50% in 2020) that their employees are financially prepared to retire when they want to.
 Employer confidence in employees' readiness appears to be supported by increasing participation in 401(k) or 403(b) plans, despite the pandemic.
-More than three quarters (79%) of employers reported participation by the majority (80%+) of their employees, up from 71% last year, and 6% remains the most common deferral rate.
+More than three quarters (79%) of employers reported participation by the majority (over 80%) of their employees, up from 71% last year, while 6% remains the most common deferral rate.

-In addition, more employers are looking to reduce pension plan risk with the number of employers planning to de-risk their plans in the next 12 months increasing five percentage points compared to last year.
+In addition, more employers are looking to reduce pension plan risk: the number of employers planning to de-risk their plans in the next 12 months has increased by five percentage points compared to 2020.
 Over the past 12 months, 12% of employers completed an annuity purchase with an insurance company (up from 6% in 2020).
 Full-plan terminations have decreased from 6% considering a plan termination in the following year in 2020 to 2% in 2021.
 The low-interest-rate environment is making it more cost-effective for employers to use other de-risking activities until full-plan terminations become a more viable option.

 Employers continue to look for ways to balance their risk while still supporting employees' retirement readiness.
 Although employees are not as confident as employers think they are, continued investment in retirement programs can close the gap and be a key part of an organization’s overall rewards strategy when competing for talent in the workforce.

 The Touchstone survey is the study of what US-based employers are doing, and thinking of doing with their benefit programs, strategy and administration.
-Our latest survey fielded from Feb 24 to April 9, 2021, surveyed 368 companies.
+Our latest survey, fielded from February 24 to April 9, 2021, surveyed 368 companies.